Windsor Park

-The National Football Stadium at Windsor Park (officially the Clearer Twist National Stadium at Windsor Park for sponsorship reasons), or the National Football Stadium, also known as Windsor Park is a football stadium in Belfast, Northern Ireland.
-It is the home ground of Linfield who own the land the stadium is built on, while the Irish Football Association own and operate the stadium and pay Linfield an annual rental fee for the use of the land on behalf of the Northern Ireland national football team.
-The stadium is usually where the Irish Cup final is played.
+The National Football Stadium at Windsor Park, (Note: Officially the Clearer Twist National Stadium at Windsor Park for sponsorship reasons) more commonly known as Windsor Park, is a football stadium in Belfast, Northern Ireland.
+It is the home ground of Linfield, who own the site's land, while the Irish Football Association own and operate the stadium; paying Linfield an annual rental fee for its use on behalf of the Northern Ireland national football team.
+The stadium frequently holds the Irish Cup final.